high protein indian breakfast recipes for weight loss and muscle gain

 A high protein Indian breakfast is a morning meal using everyday Indian ingredients like dal, paneer, eggs, sprouts, or curd that provides 15–25 grams of protein to support weight loss, muscle gain, and sustained energy through the day.

-Explore more: High Protein Meals Collection | Healthy Indian Recipes
+Explore more: High Protein Meals | Weight Loss Recipes | Nutrition Guides | Diabetic Recipes

-Why High Protein Breakfast Matters
+Why Protein at Breakfast Matters — The Science in Simple Terms

 Best High Protein Indian Breakfast Ingredients